- Industrial Occupancy Buildings in NFPA Life Safety Code - October 7, 2024

-Fire Alarm Design Requirements for Correctional Occupancy
+- Fire Alarm Design Requirements for Correctional Occupancy - September 28, 2024

-Fire Alarm Design Requirements for Correctional Occupancy
+- Fire Alarm Design Program for Incidental Use Occupancy - August 18, 2024

 Buildings that are classified as correctional occupancy are required to be protected by fire alarm systems that meet design specifications from the National Fire Protection Association (NFPA).
 Those tasked with designing fire alarm systems for correctional facilities need to know what’s required of systems designed to protect buildings that are classified as correctional occupancy.